raspberrypilearning/stress-ball/en/step_3.md

 Now you are in the Paint Editor.

 --- task ---
 The Ball sprite has five different coloured costumes.
-Click on the one you like best.
+Click on the costume you like best.

 ![screenshot](images/balls-costume-colour.png)